-Chorionic gonadotropin (Injection)
+Chorionic gonadotropin (By injection)

 Chorionic Gonadotropin (kor-ee-ON-ok goe-nad-oh-TROE-pin)

 Treats a condition in which the testicles do not develop properly in boys, and treats low hormone levels in men.
 Also used to make a woman's ovary release an egg (ovulate).

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.